CodePathFinders/BookMart/README.md

 # BookMart

 User Stories:
-[ ] User can log in with a utexas email that is persistent [ ] User can view offers by item, prime
+[ ] User can log in with a utexas email that is persistent \n [ ] User can view offers by item, prime
 [ ] User can search for an item by keyword
 [ ] User can post offer